isaac-weisberg/SnatchOne/README.md

 #### Xcode, Apple targets

 Installation with Carthage is a preferred method.
 Add this repository to the Cartfile, preferably some particular version, then `carthage update` and then add the resulting framework to the `carthage copy-frameworks` build phase.
+NOTE: when we say "resulting framework", that is actually meant, is 2 frameworks, Snatch and SnatchBase.
+Yeah, life ain't fair.

 One could also download the binary release from the GitHub releases.
 If none are available, one perhaps could build from source with Carthage...